vivekanandareddy-ponugoti/Blog/index.md

 ---
 title: "Welcome to my blog"
 ---
-This blog is my progress in the course Software Engineering conducted by professor Kate Holdener.
+This blog is about my progress in Professor Kate Holdener's Software Engineering course.